 The curriculum for the Master’s in Econometrics is quite demanding, with classes taking up 12-15 hours a week on average.
 An additional 25 hours are required for class preparation, homework, debates, casework and computer time.

 If you want to pursue a Master’s degree in Econometrics as well as in Mathematics, you can follow one of our Double Degree MSc programmes.
-These programmes consist of courses (150 credits) balanced between 2 schools: the Amsterdam School of Economics and the Faculty of Science.
+These programmes consist of courses (150 credits) balanced between 2 schools: the Amsterdam School of Economics and the Graduate School of Science.

 In this course you will gain a deep understanding of econometric theory, practice and inference.
 You will learn how to apply advanced econometric techniques in practice, extend available methods for particular applications and how to implement them in a matrix programming environment.
 Also you will learn to understand and derive their statistical properties.